 Nancy survived him by more than three decades.
 She entered eternity on Nov.
 2, 1912.

-Daughter Eliza Gaumer (1850- ? ) was born in 1850 in Ohio.
+Daughter Eliza Ann Gaumer (1850-1940) -- perhaps also known as Louisa -- was born on June 17, 1850 in Adamsville.
 She migrated to Illinois with her parents as a girl or teenager.

 ~ Daughter Henrietta (Gaumer) Mapes ~

 Daughter Henrietta Gaumer (1856- ? ) was born on Nov.
 16, 1856 in Muskingum County, Ohio.
 In girlhood, she migrated to Illinois with her parents and settled near Paris, Edgar County, IL.

 On Jan.
 20, 1876, when she was 19 years of age, Henrietta was joined in wedlock with Isaac C. Mapes (1850-1929), son of Cyrus and Mary (Ferrell) Mapes.
 The nuptials were celebrated in Edgar County.
 (In an interesting twist, Henrietta's sister Emma Ellen married Isaac's brother Willliam.)